makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP63.md

 - Implementation: This multi-sig was already funded in full upon successful onboarding of the Governance Communications Core Unit.
 - Access: In order for funds to be accessed from this multi-sig, the Maker protocol must be in a state where it is unable to pay team salaries due to protocol error, shutdown and/or under governance attack.
-- Ownership: The Continuous Operation multi-sig will require 3 of 6 signatures from the following keyholders.
+- Ownership: The Continuous Operation multi-sig will require 3-of-6 signatures from the following keyholders.
 This may be expanded to other critical Core Units as they are formed:

 `DavidUtro (COM-001): 0xE91f4F5834bB9312A45B2bd75804b32CC3DA8fd3`